julenpardo/Gitssue/README.md

 # Limitations

  - Just for repositories hosted on GitHub.
- - No support for authentication.
- - Because of the previous one, there's no support for private repositories.
- - GitHub API limitation: also related to the authentication; for non authenticated requests, GitHub has a limit of 60 requests/hour to the API.
  - No "write" operations (i.e. make a comment, open or close issues, etc.).

 # Installation